 Claustrophobia is a situational phobia triggered by an irrational and intense fear of tight or crowded spaces.
-It can be triggered by things like being locked in a windowless room, being stuck in a crowded elevator, or driving on a congested highway.
+Claustrophobia can be triggered by things like:

 Symptoms of claustrophobia appear following a trigger for the phobia, such as being in a closed room or a crowded space.
 What you consider a small space can vary depending on the severity of your phobia.